mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    pon creating the `PowerSystem` and `ACPowerFlow` composite types, users retain the capability to add or modify buses, branches, and generators before proceeding directly to iterations.
-When the user's adjustments yield a valid solution, JuliaGrid will execute the necessary sequence of functions accordingly.
-However, in cases where modifications are incompatible, such as altering bus types, JuliaGrid will raise an error, preventing users from obtaining erroneous results.
-This mechanism ensures accuracy and avoids misleading outcomes caused by incompatible modifications.
+    After creating the `PowerSystem` and `ACPowerFlow` types, users can add or modify buses, branches, and generators before directly proceeding to iterations.
+JuliaGrid automatically executes the necessary functions when adjustments lead to a valid solution.
+However, if modifications are incompatible, like altering bus types, JuliaGrid raises an error to prevent misleading outcomes, ensuring accuracy.

 ---